Camp Alger

-Camp Alger, near Falls Church, Virginia, was established May 18, 1898, for the Spanish–American War effort.
-It was approved by Secretary of War Russell A. Alger for whom it was named.
-By August 1898, more than 35,000 troops were stationed at the camp.
+Camp Alger, near Falls Church, Virginia, was an army camp established on May 13, 1898, for the Spanish–American War effort.
+It was originally named Camp Harries for George H. Harries, Colonel of the 1st District of Columbia Volunteer Infantry, but the name was changed on May 23 to honor Secretary of War Russell A. Alger who approved the camp.

+The camp was abandoned in early August 1898, by which time the number of troops there had risen to more than 35,000, following a Typhoid outbreak and the War Department put it up for sale in September.

+The most notable soldier stationed at Camp Alger was the poet and author, Carl Sandburg and today Sandburg Street, located on the old route from the camp to the railroad depot, is named in his honor.

 Location

-Camp Alger was about 1 1/2 miles from Dunn Loring, a station on a branch of the Southern Railway, as above stated, and 7 miles from Washington, D.C., and about 5 miles distant from Fort Myer.
+Camp Alger was about 1 1/2 miles from Dunn Loring, a station on the Washington, Ohio and Western railroad a branch of the Southern Railway; 7 miles from Washington, D.C., and about 5 miles distant from Fort Myer.
 The surface of this tract is rolling, partly wooded, with cultivated clearings and with good drainage.
 The soil is of clay and sand and nearly impervious to water.
 Immediately after the selection of this camp preparations were made for the reception of troops by the erection of storehouses at Dunn Loring, where the Southern Railway put in extra sidings to accommodate the increased traffic.
+It was built on a 1,400-acre farm called Woodburn Manor.

 Second Army Corps

 The Second Army Corps was constituted May 7, and May 16 Maj.
 Gen. William M. Graham, was assigned to the command, and the troops which were to compose the corps were ordered to this camp.
 General Graham arrived May 19 and assumed command, which he exercised during the existence of the camp.
 This corps was composed wholly of volunteers.
 The troops commenced arriving the 18th of May, and by the last of that month there were 18,309 officers and men in camp.
 On the last day of June there were 23,511 officers and men, on the last day of July there were 22,180, on the last day of August the troops present at this camp.
 Total number of troops that went to Camp Alger 31,195.

 Duffield's brigade left camp June 15 and Garretson's brigade July 5, both for Santiago, Cuba to reinforce Gen. Shafter's army.